davidshq/garden/content/currently/currently-reading.md

 - Tim Weiner.
 Legacy of Ashes: The History of the CIA.
 - Chip Huyen.
 AI Engineering.
 - C. Alexander Simpkins, Annellen Simpkins.
 Simple Taoism: A Guide to Living in Balance.
+- Karen Armstrong.
+Twelve Steps to a Compassionate Life.

 ## Slowish
 - Rumi.
 A Year with Rumi.